tomney/chunker/README.md

 files in multiple pieces simultaneously (saturating the network), then reassembling the pieces.

 ## Running the program
-After downloading the `chunker` package you should be able to execute it by running
+After downloading the `chunker` package you should be able to execute it by navigating to the `chunker` directory and running
 ```
 $ ./chunker
 ```
+Or by double clicking on the `chunker` file.

-You can then enter in the URL address you intend to download a file from.
+You will be prompted to enter in the URL address you intend to download a file from.
 After doing this you will be prompted to enter the filename (though you can leave this blank and recieve a randomly generated filename).

 ## Running tests
 To run the tests, navigate to the `chunker` directory and run